WinToGo-LZP/wintogo-lzp.github.io/README.md

 2024/6/21 The introduction of the square font 12.ttf makes the LED scrolling screen effect more realistic

-2024/6/22 The station of Line 12 will be replaced with Zhong Qiu (Chinese) + Huang Hua (English) version of the station, and Wang Dan will be officially suspended from 2024/6/22 13:40
+2024/6/22 The English version of the page will be launched for the convenience of international friends

 More metro lines, please stay tuned